I believe the problem

 Orientation

-Depth-oriented work rooted in understanding how early experiences and unconscious patterns shape who we are today.
+Depth-oriented work focused on understanding how early experiences and unconscious patterns shape the choices we keep making today.

 Also draws from

-No one exists in isolation.
+No one's patterns formed in a vacuum.
 I approach each person as a whole system — shaped by family dynamics, relationships, culture, environment, and the broader forces that have defined their world.
 Understanding those layers is part of understanding you.

 My approach